7 The role of simulation in modern statistics

 ry.H0 = rnorm)

-7.5.5 Some advice on simulation studies
+7.2.5 Some advice on simulation studies

-• How many scenarios to include, i.e. how many different settings for the model parameters to study, and
+• How many scenarios to include, i.e., how many different settings for the model parameters to study, and

-• How many iterations to use, i.e. how many simulated samples to create for each scenario.
+• How many iterations to use, i.e., how many simulated samples to create for each scenario.

 The number of scenarios is typically determined by what the purpose of the study is.
 If you only are looking to compare two tests for a particular sample size and a particular difference in means, then maybe you only need that one scenario.
-On the other hand, if you want to know which of the two tests that is preferable in general, or for different sample sizes, or for different types of distributions, then you need to cover more scenarios.
+On the other hand, if you want to know which of the two tests is preferable in general, or for different sample sizes, or for different types of distributions, then you need to cover more scenarios.
 In that case, the number of scenarios may well be determined by how much time you have available or how many you can fit into your report.

 As for the number of iterations to run, that also partially comes down to computational power.
-If each iteration takes a long while to run, it may not be feasible to run tens of thousands of iterations (some advice for speeding up simulations by using parallelisation can be found in Section 10.2).
-In the best of all possible worlds, you have enough computational power available, and can choose the number of iterations freely.
-In such cases, it is often a good idea to use confidence intervals to quantify the uncertainty in your estimate of power, bias, or whatever it is that you are studying.
+If each iteration takes a long while to run, it may not be feasible to run tens of thousands of iterations (some advice for speeding up simulations by using parallelisation can be found in Section 12.2).
+In the best of all possible worlds, you have enough computational power available and can choose the number of iterations freely.
+In such cases, it is often a good idea to use confidence intervals to quantify the uncertainty in your estimate of power, bias, or whatever it is you are studying.
 For instance, the power of a test is estimated as the proportion of simulations in which the null hypothesis was rejected.
-This is a binomial experiment, and a confidence interval for the power can be obtained using the methods described in Section 7.3.4.
+This is a binomial experiment, and a confidence interval for the power can be obtained using the methods described in Section 3.5.1.
 Moreover, the ssize.propCI function described in said section can be used to determine the number of simulations that you need to obtain a confidence interval that is short enough for you to feel that you have a good idea about the actual power of the test.

 As an example, if a small pilot simulation indicates that the power is about 0.8 and you want a confidence interval with width 0.01, the number of simulations needed can be computed as follows: